-Olivia Bentley has been dealing with alopecia since she was 16.
+Olivia Bentley first started dealing with teenage hair loss at the age of 16.
 The reality TV star, who is in her late 20s, discovered a bald spot on her scalp for the first time while on holiday with her family.
 She has attributed her alopecia to taking the contraceptive pill, and has worn wigs because of insecurities around her hair loss.

-In this video, Olivia opens up to fellow Made In Chelsea castmate Jamie Laing (who has had a celebrity hair transplant himself) about her hair loss.
+In this video, Olivia opens up to fellow Made In Chelsea castmate Jamie Laing (who has had a celebrity hair transplant himself – check out Jamie Laing’s hair transplant) about her hair loss.

 In recent years, Olivia has ditched the wig in favour of self-appreciation, and now educates others about alopecia and the impact it can have on your life.